neilkatin/lah-cert-positions-guide/source/communications.md

 Forms can be printed from CERT-IT if you need additional forms.

-Obtain from *Printed Forms* box, or ask CERT-IT to print out:
+Ask Planning Scribe for forms from the *Printed Forms* box:

 * CERT Roster